HBoots/vscode_user_files/README.md

 ## Snippet Syntax

 Each snippet is defined under a snippet name and has a prefix, body and description.
 The prefix is what is used to trigger the snippet and the body will be expanded and inserted.
+The same prefix trigger can be used for multiple snippets.
+The Intellisence pop up window will list all snippets by snippet name that are associated with the given prefix.

-Placeholders with the same ids are connected.
+Placeholders (`$1`) with the same ids will yeild multiple simultaneous cursor positions.

-Note that the body of a snippet is an array of lines with a line break insertion after each.
-Also any prefered indentation will have to be explicitly entered with tab characters (`\t`).
+Note that the body of a snippet is an array where each element is a single line and line break.
+Any prefered indentation will have to be explicitly entered with tab characters (`\t`).
 Although this may be unecessary if relying on auto formating.

 _Example:_